StephenKiiyuruNganga/dog-vision/README.md

 ## 2. Data

-The data is from Kaggle: https://www.kaggle.com/c/dog-breed-identification
+The data is from this [Kaggle competion](https://www.kaggle.com/c/dog-breed-identification).

 ## 3. Evaluation

 Kaggle requires a csv listing the prediction probabilities for each dog breed of each test image.
-Read more on this [here](https://www.kaggle.com/competitions/dog-breed-identification/overview/evaluation)
+Read more on this [here](https://www.kaggle.com/competitions/dog-breed-identification/overview/evaluation).

 ## 4. Features